Touch the Sun (TV series): The First International Film Festival for Children and Young people – Bulgaria

-The fourth International Children’s Assembly attended by more than 1000 children from all over the world was held in Bulgaria from 13-22 July 1988.
+The fourth International Children’s Assembly attended by more than 1000 children from all over the world was held in Bulgaria from 13–22 July 1988.
 As part of the Children’s Assembly the First International Film festival for Children and Young people was held at the National palace of Culture in Sofia.

-The Foundation entered three films, Princess Kate, Captain Johnno and Devil’s Hill from the Touch the Sun series in the Festival.
-In response the Festival organisers through the Consulate General of the People’s Republic of Bulgaria in Sydney invited the directors of Captain Johnno and Devil’s Hill to attend the Film Festival along with child stars from their casts.
+The Foundation entered three films, Princess Kate, Captain Johnno and Devil's Hill from the Touch the Sun series in the Festival.
+In response the Festival organisers through the Consulate General of the People's Republic of Bulgaria in Sydney invited the directors of Captain Johnno and Devil's Hill to attend the Film Festival along with child stars from their casts.

-On 11 July 1988 Mario Andreacchio (Director – Captain Johnno), Esben Storm (Director – Devil’s Hill), Damien Walters ('Johnno’ – Captain Johnno), Alexander Jacobs (‘Badge' – Devil’s Hill) and Emma Pugh (‘Bron’ – Devil’s Hill) set off on what was to be a wonderful experience for all of them.
+On 11 July 1988 Mario Andreacchio (director – Captain Johnno), Esben Storm (director – Devil’s Hill), Damien Walters ('Johnno' – Captain Johnno), Alexander Jacobs ('Badge' – Devil's Hill) and Emma Pugh ('Bron – Devil's Hill) set off on what was to be a wonderful experience for all of them:

 Damien, Alexander and Emma took part in the “Children’s Assembly of Peace” which takes place every three years in Bulgaria.
 Children from 122 countries took part in varied activities and visited different parts of Bulgaria.

 Meanwhile, Mario and Esben attended the First International Film Festival for Children and Young people.
 They reported an excellent response to the three Touch the Sun films screened and great interest in the work of the Foundation.
 Damien Walters who is profoundly deaf addressed in sign language the 3000 children who attended the screening of Captain Johnno.
 Mario translated into English for Damien and a Bulgarian translated the English into his native language.

 Carousel International Du Film De Rimouski

-Captain Johnno and Princess Kate screened at this festival, held in Quebec, Canada, from 18-24 September 1989, at the request of the Festival coordinator.
+Captain Johnno and Princess Kate screened at this festival, held in Quebec, Canada, from 18–24 September 1989, at the request of the Festival coordinator.

 Cinekid Amsterdam

-Captain Johnno and Princess Kate screened at this Festival held in Amsterdam from 11-18 October 1989, at the request of The Netherlands Children’s Youth Film Centre.
+Captain Johnno and Princess Kate screened at this Festival held in Amsterdam from 11–18 October 1989, at the request of The Netherlands Children’s Youth Film Centre.

 London Film festival

-Captain Johnno and Devil’s Hill screened at the London Film Festival, held from 11-26 November 1989, at the Festival’s request.
+Captain Johnno and Devil's Hill screened at the London Film Festival, held from 11–26 November 1989, at the Festival’s request.

 Due to the response to Captain Johnno from the deaf community, the British Film Institute purchased a subtitled print of the film for their library.

 On 7 December 1989, at an evening hosted by Sir Richard Attenborough, the Institute presented extracts of the film at a debate on access to the cinema for the deaf and hearing impaired.

 International Children’s Film Festival of India

-Peter & Pompey screened at this festival held in New Delhi from 14-23 November 1989, at the request of the Australian High Commission of India.
+Peter & Pompey screened at this festival held in New Delhi 14–23 November 1989, at the request of the Australian High Commission of India.

 Oulu Children’s Film Festival

-Captain Johnno screened at this festival, held in Finland from 20-26 November 1989, at the Festival’s request.
+Captain Johnno screened at this festival, held in Finland 20–26 November 1989, at the Festival's request.